-- The application shall include a set of construction plans prepared by the Design Engineer that certifies the proposed water quality facilities have been designed in accordance with the criteria required in Subsection 2.0013, Minimum Design Criteria. - 2.
+- 1. The application shall include a set of construction plans prepared by the Design Engineer that certifies the proposed water quality facilities have been designed in accordance with the criteria required in Subsection 2.0013, Minimum Design Criteria. - 2.
 For facilities to be dedicated to the City, a financial assurance, meeting the requirements of the City shall be provided for the construction of the water quality facility and for maintenance for 2 years after acceptance of the facility. - 3.
 An operation and maintenance plan shall be prepared showing how the water quality facility is to be maintained. - 4.
 A landscape plan shall be prepared for the proposed facility. - 5.
 A list of recommendations by a Geotechnical Engineer may be required at the discretion of the City Engineer.

 B. (from 2.0045) All detention facilities shall be subject to testing prior to final acceptance per Standard Construction Specifications, Subsection 604.01, Construction Requirements, unless the City Engineer determines, in writing, testing is not required.
-All surface storage detention facilities shall be subject to testing prior to final acceptance per Standard Construction Specifications, Subsection 604.02, Pond Testing Requirements, unless the City Engineer determines, in writing, testing is not required.
+All surface storage detention facilities shall be subject to testing prior to final acceptance per Standard Construction Specifications, Subsection 604.02, Pond Testing Requirements, unless the City Engineer determines, in writing is not required.
+All underground detention facilities shall be subject to testing prior to final acceptance per Standard Construction Specifications, Subsection 604.02, Pond Testing Requirements, unless the City Engineer determines, in writing, testing is not required.
 All underground detention facilities shall be subject to testing prior to final acceptance per Standard Construction Specifications, Subsection 604.03, Underground Detention Pond Requirements.
 (Resolution 05-10 updated 4/11/05)